 Seed Library

-All seed is donated to the library by individuals and organizations such as the Hanover Conservancy, the Hanover Garden Club, and Seed Savers.
+Some of our seeds are donated to the library by individuals and organizations such as the Hanover Conservancy, the Hanover Garden Club, and Seed Savers.
 Please see below for information on how you can help with donations.

 How the Program Works